DecentLabs/cryptoclimber/README.md

 ## Run the game

 Just clone the repo and open `index.html` in a browser.

-Or just check it out from my website: http://www.terraforming.earth/crypto
+Or just play it directly on my website: http://www.terraforming.earth/crypto

 ## Deploy to my website